endlos99/xdt99/doc/MANUAL.md

 they use.  `xga99` adopts a combination of the Ryte Data and the RAG GPL Assemblers' syntax as its native format.

-We can choose other syntax styles, however, with the syntax parameter `-y`.
+We can choose other syntax styles, however, with the _syntax option_ `-y`.
 Currently, the only extra syntax is the syntax of the TI Image Tool disassembler, available with name `mizapf` (named after the creator of the image tool).